Frequently Asked Questions

 A: RAs can choose to have one roommate.
 RAs living in rooms with an adjoining bathroom may choose to draw in their suitemates.
 Townhouse RAs may have two to four roommates depending on where they are assigned.
-RAs who are planning to go on an off-campus studies program one or two terms should not have a roommate.
+RAs who are planning to go on an off-campus studies program one or two terms are not able to have a roommate.

 Q: Can an RA have another on-campus job?

-A: Additional work hours will only be considered if an RA has been awarded student employment as part of their financial aid award, will be off-campus at least one term during the same academic year, and has worked at least one term as an RA.
+A: Additional work hours will only be considered if an RA will be off-campus at least one term during the same academic year and has worked at least one term as an RA.
 All approvals will be for no more than three hours per week during the term and will not exceed their full work award.

-Q: How do I apply to work additional hours while an RA?
+Q: How do I make the request to work additional hours at another on-campus position?

 Q: Do you have a question not answered here?

 A: Ask Res Life and they will respond shortly.